 2. What boarding accommodations do you offer?

 The boarding area for dogs includes spacious indoor/outdoor runs with access to air-conditioning or heat.
-The entire "outdoor" area is covered by our large roof to protect from the weather.
-The boarding area for small dogs & cats is located upstairs in a quieter portion of the facility where a little more attention and care is given.
+The entire “outdoor” area is covered by our large roof to protect pets from the weather.
+The boarding area for small dogs and cats is located upstairs in a more quiet portion of the facility where a little more attention and care is given.
 Soft, comfortable mutt mat beds are available to all pets.

-3. Will my dog be "couped-up" in a small cage the whole time?
+3. Will my dog be “cooped-up” in a small cage the whole time?

-ABSOLUTELY NOT!!
-Our boarding area offers large spacious runs.
-All runs are 4 feet wide and either 11 or 16 feet long!
-This allows for "room to stretch."
-However, if you wish, additional exercise and supervised play may be provided for a small daily charge.
-In addition, our obedience trainer can do daily training sessions or "tune-ups" while you are away to help prevent boredom.
-What a great time and opportunity to brush up on manners!
+Not at Willow Run Kennels!
+Our boarding area offers large, spacious runs.
+All runs are 4 feet wide and either 11 or 16 feet long, allowing for plenty of room to run and stretch.
+Supplemental exercise and supervised play can also be provided for a small daily charge.
+In addition, our obedience trainer can do daily training sessions or “tune-ups” while you are away to help prevent boredom.
+Our clients find this is a great time and opportunity to brush up on manners!